 Research Experience for Teachers (RET)

-The University of Washington Center for Sensorimotor Neural Engineering (CSNE) program will sponsor a summer research program for middle school and high school teachers on the university’s Seattle campus during the summer of 2013 (July 1- August 16).
-Teachers selected for the program will participate in ongoing research projects with researchers and will have the opportunity to take part in the development of new curricular materials based on their research for use in the classroom.
+The Center for Sensorimotor Neural Engineering (CSNE) at the University of Washington will sponsor a 7 week summer research program for middle school and high school teachers on the university’s Seattle campus during the summer of 2014.
+Teachers selected for the program will participate in ongoing research projects with researchers and will have the opportunity to take part in the development of new classroom curriculum materials based on their research experiences.

 - Be a middle school or high school science teacher at a school within the United States.